Bill Murphy, Ph.D. – Founding Director

 Christian Capitini, M.D. – Director of Clinical Innovation

-Dr. Christian Capitini joined the faculty of the University of Wisconsin-Madison as an Assistant Professor of Pediatrics in 2011, and is presently an American Cancer Society Research Scholar and a Young Investigator on a Pediatric Cancer Dream Team sponsored by the St. Baldrick’s Foundation and Stand up to Cancer.
+Dr. Christian Capitini, Associate Professor of Pediatrics, joined the faculty of the University of Wisconsin-Madison in 2011, and is presently an American Cancer Society Research Scholar and a Young Investigator on a Pediatric Cancer Dream Team sponsored by the St. Baldrick’s Foundation and Stand up to Cancer.
 Dr. Capitini leads an NIH and NSF-supported laboratory focusing on development of cell-based therapies for the treatment of childhood cancers like neuroblastoma and osteosarcoma, including NK cells and CAR T cells.
 His laboratory was the first to track NK cells within tumors using fluorine-19 MRI.
 The laboratory also manufactures cell-based therapies for complications of bone marrow transplant, including alternatively activated macrophages to treat graft-versus-host-disease and acute radiation syndrome.
 In the clinic, Dr. Capitini was a site Principal Investigator for multiple CAR T cell trials for the treatment of childhood leukemia.